OUR LOCATION

 Luquillo (About 20 Minutes)

-Luquillo's sixty kioskos offer up enough cuisine to suit any picky eater's palate.
+Luquillo’s sixty kioskos offer a wide variety of cuisine to satisfy every palate.

-When you’re done eating, boogie board the calories away at nearby La Pared.
-Or, sign up for surf lessons with local legend Bob Roberts.
-If that's not your style, put on your sunblock, lay out your towel, and take in the sun just behind the kioskos at scenic and peaceful Balneario.
-If you’re lucky you might even get to see one of the only places on earth that leatherback turtles hatch at La Selva beach.
+Afterward, boogie board the calories away at nearby La Pared or sign up for surf lessons with local legend Bob Roberts.
+If you prefer a slower pace, spread out your towel and enjoy the sun just behind the kioskos at scenic Balneario Beach.

-Beautiful Balneario Beach in Luquillo offers tourists and islanders alike a peaceful respite.
-This photo was taken just twenty-five minutes from the Rainforest Inn.
+Balneario Beach in Luquillo offers a peaceful escape just twenty five minutes from the Rainforest Inn.

 Explore Icacos island just off Fajardo, whose crystalline waters are tailor-made for snorkeling.